KseniaTimofeeva/KseniaTimofeeva_MobileTest/readme.md

 3. Add checks of other fields and their titles (Contact Name, Contact phone) in “native” test

    See SimpleNativeTests.java
-   * Check that fields are appeared
+   * Check that fields (Contact Name, Contact Phone) are appeared
    * Check that fields titles are right

 4. Add keyboard presence check  in “native” test.